linnnus/blog/src/index.md

 It's a terrible disease to have;
 the Nix user experience is horrible
-("infinite recursion encountered" is the modern day [`?` error][ed]) but there's no way in hell I'm ever going back to impure software.
+("infinite recursion encountered" is the modern day [`?` error][ed]) but there's no way in hell I'm ever going back to impure builds.
 This must be what it feels like to be one of those enlightened Rust types <? winky ?>

 [ed]: https://en.wikipedia.org/wiki/Ed_(software)#Cultural_references